Matje1979/zajednica/README.md

 Go to zajednica/users/apps.py and comment out the ready function.

-This is a ways to prevent creating new profiles for users when records are imported.
+This is to prevent creating new profiles for users when records are imported.

 ### Import data: